Bloomfield, Nebraska

 Bloomfield is a city in Knox County, Nebraska, United States.
-The population was 1,028 at the 2010 census.
+As of the 2020 census, Bloomfield had a population of 986.

 History

 Bloomfield was founded in 1890.
 It was named for Bloomfield Dyer, the original owner of the town site.

+Knox County Fair

+The Knox County Fair is held annually in August in Bloomfield at the Knox County Fair Grounds.
+The fair primary consists of a concert, midway, and 4-H/FFA activities.

 Geography

 According to the United States Census Bureau, the city has a total area of 0.82 sqmi, all land.